ahlsunnah/arabic-expressions/readme.txt

 This plugin is a fork of [Font Emoticons](https://wordpress.org/plugins/font-emoticons/)

+= Support =

+If you need support, please add an issue on [GitHub](https://github.com/ahlsunnah/arabic-expressions/issues).

 = Licenses =

 Arabic Expressions: GPLv2 or later

 KFGQPC Arabic expressions: Copyright (C) 2015 All right reserved to King Fahd Complex For Printing of The Holy Qur'an
-> The fonts are generated from
-[KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) font that belong to **King Fahd Complex For Printing of The Holy Qur'an of Madinah in Saudi Arabia**.
+> The fonts are generated from [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) font that belong to **King Fahd Complex For Printing of The Holy Qur'an of Madinah in Saudi Arabia**.
 It is downloadable freely on [their website](http://fonts.qurancomplex.gov.sa/?page_id=486).
+The screenshots are also taken from their website.

 == Installation ==